mrdougwright/yak/README.md

 🤖: How about "Yak"?
 It's short, and yaks are fluffy like llamas!
 ```

-## LLM Models
+### Models

 Ensure Ollama server is running.
 ```bash
 ollama list
 ```
-You should see something like,
+Depending on what models you downloaded, you should see something like:
 ```bash
 NAME               ID              SIZE      MODIFIED llama3:instruct    365c0bd3c000    4.7 GB    25 hours ago
 gemma3:1b          8648f39daa8f    815 MB    59 minutes ago
 ```

-You can change models in the `config.json` file.
+You can change the model in the `config.json` file.

 ```json
 {